 Hazel Radclyffe Dolling was the last Staples descendent to live here and she experienced many spooky events over the years.
 She was regularly woken by the sounds of footsteps on the grand staircase, only to find no one there.

 Her guests were invited to stay in Lady Staples’ bedroom, always much colder than the rest of the house and said to be haunted.
 One unfortunate visitor woke up to the sight of a ghost with a candelabra setting the bed on fire!
 Not your typical tale of Irish hospitality…

 3. Charleville Castle, County Offaly

 Situated in County Offaly within Ireland's most ancient primordial oak woods, Charleville Castle is one of Ireland’s finest Gothic strongholds.
-Built by the Earl of Charleville Charles William Bury in 1814 on the site of an ancient Druid settlement, it’s no wonder that spirits still call the place home.
+Built by the Earl of Charleville, Charles William Bury in the early 1800s on the site of an ancient Druid settlement, it’s no wonder that spirits still call the place home.

 Charleville’s most notorious ghost is a child named Harriet, the third Earl’s daughter, who fell to her death while sliding down the banister in 1861.
 People often see her playing on the staircase, dressed in blue and white.

 At the entrance to the castle grounds, you’ll spot the legendary 400-year-old King Oak tree.
-As fate would have it, many of the male members of the Bury family died in tragic circumstances, and each time they passed away, a branch would fall from the tree.
+As fate would have it, many of the male members of the Bury family died in tragic circumstances, and a common superstition around here is that every time a branch falls, members of the Bury family will die.
 Coincidence or curse?
 We’ll let you decide…

 4. Blackwater Castle, County Cork